fintechsandbox/project-sandcastle/S-P_Capital_IQ/FTP_Loader_Tips.md

 ## The FTP Option

-The first thing you should know about the FTP option is that is more complicated than the API.
+The first thing you should know about the FTP option is that it is more complicated than the API.

 There are two options here: